 Our planning for RE is based on the Lincolnshire Agreed Syllabus for Teaching Religious Education (2012).
 In addition to this, as a Church school, Christian values are embedded throughout school life and our Collective Worship provides the opportunity for reflection and spiritual development.

 We recognise the importance of PE.
 Dean Wright is our specialist coach who delivers excellent Physical Education sessions for all year groups.
-In addition to this, all pupils have the chance to participate in swimming across the year.
+In addition to this, all pupils have the chance to participate in swimming during the year.
 We promote swimming badges and aim for all children to be able to swim at least 25m by the time they leave us.
 In addition to our PE lessons, we aim to develop sport and PE in numerous ways as detailed in our Sports Funding Report.

 Personal Health Social Education (PHSE) is an important part of school life.
 We aim safeguard pupils, support their spiritual, moral, cultural, mental and physical development and prepare them for the opportunities, responsibilities and experiences of life.
 In PHSE we cover health and wellbeing, relationships, living in the wider world and British Values.